 - Ask questions so that your child has to think about what they are reading

-- Let your child see how important reading is by reading yourself, whether it is books, magazines, newspapers etc
+- Let your child see how important reading is by reading yourself, whether it is books, magazines or newspapers

-- Read to your child, whether it is a bedtime story or a funny/interesting article in the newspaper
+- Read to your child, whether it is a bedtime story or a funny/ interesting article in a magazine or newspaper